-The land we call Riveredge Nature Center was long inhabited by Native American tribes, and is part of the territory of the Menominee and Sauk People, who have stewarded this land over generations.
-We thank them for their strength and resilience in protecting this land, and aspire to uphold our responsibilities according to their example.
+The place we call Riveredge Nature Center sits on land that was long inhabited by Native American tribes.
+This land is part of the traditional territory of the Menominee, Ho-Chunk, and Sauk People, who have stewarded this land over generations.
+We pay respect to their people both present and past.
+Our work is inspired by their thousands of years of stewardship.

 Oscar Grady purchases the land that would become Riveredge Nature Center.
 He begins building recreational facilities on the site out of stone along with an observation tower, several concession stands, and a round platform for dancing, hoping to establish an amusement park.
 The ruins of these structures still remain today.

 Isabel Lillie, with support from Lorrie Otto, Marge Reisinger, and Donna Hodgson of the Whitefish Bay Garden Club, begins advocating for an environmental facility to serve the North Shore area of Milwaukee.
 These women want to find a place where urban visitors are able to experience and be transformed by the natural world.
 They envision a preserve that could be established for generations to come.

 Riveredge is founded as a nature sanctuary with the purchase of 72 acres along the Milwaukee River.
 With a $15,000 down payment, one of the first nature centers in Southeastern Wisconsin is born.
 The very first visitors begin to experience natural beauty on the trails.

 Naturalist and educator Andy Larsen is hired at Riveredge to continue development of the center’s educational offerings.
 In one of the first newsletters, he states, “The goal to which Riveredge must dedicate itself is the development of environmentally literate citizens.”